SAE9/ProjectKRecs/README.md

 ## Usage
 *The website was created using html and css.

-*All pages consists consist Bootstrap CSS framework.
+*All pages uses Bootstrap CSS framework.
 ![see here](assets/homepage.png)

 *The Homepage and Contact page both consists of contact form.